linkfast/qox-exengine/README.md

 ExEngine 7
 ==========

-ExEngine 7 PHP MVC Open Source Framework
+ExEngine 7 PHP Open Source Framework

-Git nightly repository, tar.xz, tar.gz and zip releases at http://wiki.aldealinkfast.com/exengine/
+Git nightly repository, tar.xz, tar.gz and zip releases at http://wiki.aldealinkfast.com/exengine/ (may be offline)

 How To Use
 ==========